Jeff Timmons: Men of the Strip

 In 2011, Timmons joined the Chippendales male stripper revue as a singer / performer and MC for a limited run.
 He was initially skeptical about taking up the offer, but was encouraged by his wife Amanda, and his decision launched a new phase in his career.
 The success of mixing his performance with the male revue inspired Timmons to propose a more mainstream version with the men performing more than a strip show, but this idea was not supported by Chippendales management.
 Together with Emmy-nominated choreographer Glenn Douglas Packard and entrepreneur "Money Mike" Foland, Timmons created the "Men of the Strip" revue, a process documented in a 2014 docusoap film of the same name, produced for the E! network.
 Timmons describes the film as "like Magic Mike with elements of Sex and the City: the guys' personal lives, they're fighting to be the best at what they can do, but at the end of the day, they're family."
 He also said that the film covers the audition process, "how they navigate being on stage" and that while "[p]eople are going to think they know what male strippers are all about, each of these guys are unique and interesting."
 The Men of the Strip troupe earned a contract and regular performances at the Tropicana Las Vegas from 2017, as well as touring in the United States and Canada.
 The Men of the Strip performers are required to sing and dance in shows, at times performing with Timmons who also sometimes acts as MC.

 Personal life

 Timmons was born April 30, 1973, in Canton, Ohio.
 He graduated from Massillon Washington High School in Massillon, Ohio, and Malone College, Canton, Ohio, where he played football for a year.

-Timmons met his wife, Amanda, while co-hosting a New Kids on the Block event for Jordan Knight.
-Having had "such a bad previous marriage I had no intention of ever having a serious relationship again," Timmons was not looking for love but found Amanda intriguing and fascinating as she did not know him despite his previous fame with 98 degrees.
+Timmons met his wife Amanda while co-hosting a New Kids on the Block event for Jordan Knight.
 Timmons describes her as the "brainchild behind the rebirth of my career," referring to the Men of the Strip project, and states "[a]nything that happens forward, if it's a successful endeavor, you can be assured that she's behind it."
-Timmons has children by his first wife and he has spoken about the challenge of explaining the Men of the Strip show to them.
+Timmons has children by his first wife Trisha Sperry and he has spoken about the challenge of explaining the Men of the Strip show to them.